MoSafi2/BlazeSeq/README.md

 ## Performance
 **Disclaimer:** Performance reporting is a tricky business on the best of days.
+Consider the following numbers as approximate of `Blaze-Seq` single-core performance targets on modern hardware.
-Consider the following numbers provide a ballpark of `Blaze-Seq` performance targets.
 It also serve as internal metrics to track improvements as `Blaze-Seq` and `Mojo` evolve.

 ### Setup
 All tests were carried out on a personal PC with Intel core-i7 13700K processor, 32 GB of DDR6 memory equipped with 2TB PCI 4.0 NVME hardrive and running Ubuntu 22.04.
 Mojo 24.2. benchmarking scripts were compiled using the following command `mojo build /path/to/file.mojo` and run using ` hyperfine "<binary> /path/to/file.fastq" --warmup 2`.